 I accept this appointment and agree to serve as agent to make mental health treatment decisions for the Principal.
 I understand that I must act consistently with the wishes of the person I represent as expressed in this Durable Mental Health Care Power of Attorney or, if not expressed, as otherwise known by me.
 If I do not know the Principal's wishes, I have a duty to act in what I, in good faith, believe to be that person's best interests.
-I understand that this document gives me the authority to make decisions about mental health treatment only while that person has been determined to be incapacitated which means under Arizona law that a specialist in neurology or a licensed psychiatrist or psychologist has the opinion that
+I understand that this document gives me the authority to make decisions about mental health treatment only while that person has been determined to be incapacitated which means under Arizona law that a licensed psychiatrist or psychologist has the opinion that the Principal is unable to give informed consent.